← Studio

 A Claude Code skill that turns URL pasting into three persistent artefacts: a public essay, an internal signal log, and roadmap backlog items.

-You read about LangGraph on a Tuesday.
-You think: relevant to the agent work.
-You close the tab.
-By Thursday it's gone, not forgotten entirely, but not captured either.
-The signal decays into a vague sense that there's something worth looking at later.
+I read about LangGraph on a Tuesday.
+Relevant to the agent work.
+I closed the tab.
+By Thursday it was gone, not forgotten entirely, but not captured.
+The signal had decayed into a vague sense there was something worth looking at later.

 That kind of loss doesn't feel expensive.
 It's quiet.
-Just gradual erosion of every interesting thread you encounter while building something else.
+Gradual erosion of interesting threads while I'm building something else.

 I built a Claude Code skill to close that gap: /research-capture.